 - One sample must be kept by the candidate (regulatory preservation).

-Wine samples will be presented in containers of three (3) liters or five (5) liters.
+Wine samples will be presented in containers with a volume not exceeding 5L.
 Samples presented in bottles, regardless of how much they contain, cannot participate.

 Samples must come from packaging of a single, homogeneous packaged or partially unpackaged lot of a product clearly identified by a lot number.
 A homogeneous lot is the volume of wine from the same vinification for a given year or, in the case of a blend of different wines, the volume of wine from the same blend with a single geographic denomination for a given year.
 This lot must be available and held for consumption.